gcasa05/Giancarlo-Casalegno-assignment1-825afc-/README.md

-COde for HW 1 for DR Umar Farooq
+Code for HW 1 for DR Umar Farooq